-When a placement match is agreed, a meeting will take place with the prospective adopter to plan the child's transition and a schedule of introductory dates.
-This meeting with also consider the child and family's post placement support needs and any specific services required to ensure these are available following the placement move.
-Barnardo's social works work closely with adopters throughout these processes and support them in settling the children into their family.
+When a match is agreed, a meeting will take place with the prospective adopter to plan the child's transition and a schedule of introductory dates.
+This meeting will also consider the child and family's post support needs and any specific services required to ensure these are available following the move.
+Barnardo's social workers work closely with adopters throughout these processes and support them in settling the children into their family.